lemire/Code-used-on-Daniel-Lemire-s-blog/extra/swift/sort/README.md

 ```

 Thus sorting an already sorted array over 2x more expensive than sorting a shuffled array.

+Why?
+Because Swift uses the first element as the pivot, thus getting poor performance on nearly already sorted arrays.

 ## For Xcode users (Mac only)